chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 This false information was then tweeted numerous times as widespread propaganda by some trolls on the internet.
 Other means to defame him were also adopted.

-{% marginfigure 'mf-id-ateeshi' 'https://i.imgur.com/9d2Z78v.jpg' 'One of many fake TIME cover created by trolls for defaming Ateeshi' %}
+{% marginfigure 'mf-id-aatish' 'https://i.imgur.com/9d2Z78v.jpg' 'One of many fake TIME cover created by trolls for defaming Aatish' %}

-One thing worth noting here is that yes, the author actually is half-pakistani (born to an Indian mother, Tavleen Singh and a Pakistani father, Mr. Salmaan Taseer).
+One thing worth noting here is that yes, the author actually is half-pakistani (born to an Indian mother, Mrs. Tavleen Singh and a Pakistani father, Mr. Salmaan Taseer).
 In fact, Mr. Salmaan was one of the most liberal politicians of Pakistan, leading to his [assassination in 2011 because of his strong opinions on Blasphemy Laws in Pakistan][salmaan] and his mother, [Mrs. Tavleen appeers to be a Modi supporter][tavleen].